PD Info Public Domain Information Project

 Traditional

 1860 V - Far above Cayuga's water, With its waves of blue, Stands our noble Alma Mater, Glorious to view.
 C - Lift the chorus, speed it onward, Loud her praises tell; Hail to thee! our Alma Mater, Hall, all, hail, Cornell!
-N - Frequently used as tune for college and high school Alma Mater PD Reprint
+N - Frequently used as tune for college and high school Alma Mater

 Far Away, Far Away